jhipster/generator-jhipster-react-native/readme.md

 #### Configuration

-In `AppConfig.js`, set your JHipster app's API url.
-If you use UAA and use a uaaBasePath other than `uaa`, you should also change that variable.
+ - In `AppConfig.js`, set your JHipster app's API url
+ - If you use the UAA auth type and use a uaaBasePath other than `uaa`, configure that variable
+ - If you use the Oauth2 auth type and JHipster <=v4.90, set the client ID and client secret from your JHipster app's application.yml

 ### Generators